CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Introduction

-In this paper, we introduce a systematic hybrid framework with deep reinforcement learning (DRL) depicted in Fig. \ref{f1}.
-This framework integrates a classical closed-form cognitive model into a data-driven DRL approach, allowing for the comprehensive modeling of the impacts of dynamic, fine-grained time pressure stimuli.
-While neural networks (NNs) are recognized for their proficiency in function approximation and have been applied to model cognitive behaviors \cite{bourgin2019cognitive}, their inherent black-box nature poses challenges in representing the internal mechanisms of the cognitive process.
-Consequently, utilizing a NN directly to simulate the dynamic effects of stimuli on cognition in a fine-grained manner becomes challenging.
-Recent efforts such as task-DyVA \cite{jaffe2023modelling} focus on modelling cognitive response time in task-switching games instead of how human cognition responds to external stimuli.
 To address this limitation, our framework integrates DRL with the drift-diffusion model (DDM), a sequential sampling method widely employed in cognitive modeling \cite{ratcliff2008diffusion, steyvers2019large}.
-DDM posits that humans make decisions by accumulating evidence until a boundary threshold is reached \cite{fudenberg2020testing}.
+DDM posits that humans make decisions by accumulating evidence until reaching a boundary threshold \cite{fudenberg2020testing}.
 The simulated choice and response time are then determined based on the corresponding boundary and accumulation time.
 While DDM excels in representing the cognition process in an explicable and fine-grained manner, it primarily focuses on posterior estimation of user decisions rather than predicting users' future performance under stimuli.
-On the other hand, DRL, with NN at its core, offers a step-by-step interaction environment.
-This environment enables the incorporation of the fine-grained cognition process inherent in DDM while retaining the function approximation capabilities of NN.
-This hybrid approach bridges the gap between the transparency of classical cognitive models and the flexibility of data-driven methods, presenting a promising avenue for modeling the intricate dynamics of cognition under dynamic time pressure stimuli.